tweag/python-monorepo-example/2018-09-27-capability.md

 ```

 Then, we call `countWordsAndLettersInText` on the input text,
-and instantiate it using our `Counter` application monad.
+and instantiate it using our `Counter` application monad:

 ``` haskell
   let counter :: Counter ()
       counter = countWordsAndLettersInText text
 ```

-Finally, we run `counter` and print the results.
+Finally, we run `counter` and print the results:

 ``` haskell
   runCounter counter ctx